rodonguyen/my_bookshelf/README.md

 - Throwing rocks at the Google bus
 - Principles by Ray Dalio
 - The Dark Net
+- Cracking the Coding Interview
+- The Algorithm Design Manual
 - The Art of Intrusion
 - The Bogleheads' Guide to Investing